EtherealEngine/etherealengine-docs/docs/manual/01_install/01_linux.md

 npm run dev-reinit
 npm run dev
 ```
-Now run Ethereal Engine in your browser by navigating to [this link](https://localhost:3000/location/default).
+Now run iR Engine in your browser by navigating to [this link](https://localhost:3000/location/default).

 ### Accept Certificates
 <AcceptCertificates />